 GridPIQ, a screening tool from the U.S. Department of Energy and Pacific Northwest National Laboratory (PNNL), helps users approximate the impact of adding a grid project, whether in the form of a technology or a new policy, to an existing system.

-On this webinar, Karen Studarus, the tool developer from PNNL, will provide an overview of GridPIQ and step through some use cases to demonstrate how GridPIQ can provide a first-pass assessment as you evaluate technology and policy options.
+On this webinar, Karen Studarus, the tool developer from PNNL, provided an overview of GridPIQ and stepped through some use cases to demonstrate how GridPIQ can provide a first-pass assessment as you evaluate technology and policy options.
 Karen and her team are also interested in hearing your feedback on the tool as well as your input into what you wish it could do in the future!